Real Estate Council of British Columbia issues Website RFP

 A responsive design optimized for mobile (phone and tablet) use is required.

-The site must be accessible and usable with current versions of commonly used browsers including but not limited to, Internet Explorer, Google Chrome, Safari
+The site must be accessible and usable with current versions of commonly used browsers including but not limited to, Internet Explorer, Google Chrome, Safari and Firefox, across most widely used operating environments.

 Search Engine Optimization (SEO)